Manuel-DominguezCBG/SQL2Dashboard/README.md

 ├── db2dashboard.py                                    # The script to created the dashboard
 └── tutorial.zip                                       # Many drafts and tutorial used to learn
 ```

+If you wish to run the dashboard go to the folder Covid-19 and introduce

+> python db2dashboard.py

 2. Folder **Fake_database** Regardless of what has been done previously, a fake data database has been created contained 4 linked tables in order to work and get familiar with SQL commands.
  Briefly I have populated the first table with people data (NHS number, name, gender...).